tools4plant-omics/PABLOG/README.md

 From tests and experiments performed, a good quality alignment with default settings produces very good results.
 So we recommend keeping the default settings and eventually tweaking parameters on the alignment side.

+## Citation
+The original work is now published and available at doi.org/10.1111/ppl.14398